wp-plugins/enhanced-meta-widget/readme.txt

 = 1.6 =
 * Coded for I18n.
 Now just looking for translators.
+* As part of I18n, the POT file is included with each distribution.
 * Fixed bug where $after_widget was being displayed inappropriately.
 * Fixed improper insertion of a couple of br tags.
 * Moved the display of "username is logged in." to the bottom of the sidebar widget.
 I didn't like it at the top.